-Bio 401 Biology Seminar (Individualized Study)
+Bio 401 Biology Seminar (Individualized Study) (Lecture 2)

 In-depth look at specific areas within the biological sciences.
 Topics covered will vary and may include immunology, virology or molecular biology.
 Library research using scientific journals required to prepare a major paper and oral presentation.
 Prerequisite: 16 units of biology.
-Restricted to juniors and seniors.
+Restricted to junior or senior standing.

-Bio 496 Research in Biology
+Bio 496 Research in Biology (Lecture 1, Lab 3)

 Introduction to research methods and skills in the biological field of study.
 Library research, biological abstracts and journals, field/laboratory research and statistical analysis will be used with the writing of research papers.
-Prerequisite: restricted to seniors.
+Prerequisite: restricted to senior standing.